hyperledger-labs/harmonia/docs/adhara/crosschain_interoperability.md

 ### PvP

-For Ethereum crosschain PvP it is required to have the above contracts and local services deployed on both Ethereum networks.
-The local interop service is completely trustless for PvP
+For crosschain PvP it is required to have the above contracts and local services deployed on and connected to both Ethereum networks.
+The local interop service is completely trustless for PvP.

 The diagram that follows shows an asset transfer between two accounts on an Ethereum network, called Network A, if (and only if) another asset transfer between two linked accounts occurred on another Ethereum network, called Network B. The process is spread across the three protocol layers and each layer is represented by local services and network components.

 ![Successful PvP settlement](./img/pvp_successful_trade.png)

+A hold, placed for a PvP trade, can only be cancelled by the notary, which is a smart contract, and the contract will only cancel a hold if the trade is cancelled.
+Furthermore, the trade can only be cancelled on the network where the hold does not yet exist.

 The diagram below shows how a PvP trade can be cancelled when the lead leg hold is already in place.

 ![Cancelling PvP settlement on following network](./img/pvp_cancellation_on_following.png)